pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

 <a href="#heading--How-to-upgrade-from-3-2-or-lower-to-MAAS-3-3"><h3 id="heading--How-to-upgrade-from-3-2-or-lower-to-MAAS-3-3">How to upgrade from 3.2 or lower to MAAS 3.3</h3></a>

 If you are running MAAS 3.2 or lower, you can upgrade directly to MAAS 3.3.
-You must first make sure that the target system is running Ubuntu 22.04 LTS or higher, by executing the following command:
+You must first make sure that the target system is running Ubuntu 22.04 LTS by executing the following command:

 ```nohighlight
 lsb_release -a